actblue/actblue_wordpress_plugin/actblue/readme.txt

 == Frequently Asked Questions ==

-= How do I create an embeddable donation form? =
+= How do I create an embeddable contribution form? =

-Embeddable donation forms are currently available to admins of 501(c)(3) and 501(c)(4) nonprofit organizations.
+Embeddable contribution forms are currently available to admins of 501(c)(3) and 501(c)(4) nonprofit organizations.

 If you're not already registered with ActBlue, head over to the [ActBlue site to get started](https://secure.actblue.com/pending_entities/new).
-Instructions for setting up your embeddable donation form can be found on the [support site](https://support.actblue.com/campaigns/working-with-contribution-forms/embeddable-forms-buttons-for-nonprofits/).
+Instructions for setting up your embeddable contribution form can be found on the [support site](https://support.actblue.com/campaigns/working-with-contribution-forms/embeddable-forms-buttons-for-nonprofits/).

-= How do I customize the appearance of my donation form? =
+= How do I customize the behavior of my contribution form? =

-You can customize the appearance and behavior of your form through the ActBlue platform.
+You can customize the behavior of your form through the ActBlue platform.

 You can learn more about available customization options in the [embed support guide](https://support.actblue.com/campaigns/working-with-contribution-forms/embeddable-forms-buttons-for-nonprofits/).